EToledoR/MadcubaDatabases/README.md

+## The DBHSLQDBCreate.java class in MADCUBA codebase and how to regenerate the database

 ## Additional notes on the management of the db

 ### Querying the db

-## The DBHSLQDBCreate.java class in MADCUBA codebase

 ## TODO
 - Review which are the the files used for the hfs catalog.